PlantLord777/2D-Graphics-Engine/README.md

 # Plant 2D Game Engine

-This is a grid based graphics engine.
-The graphic display capablilities and user input gathering are written in C++ which is compiled into graphics.dll for use by the game logic code which is written in C#.
+This is a grid based graphics engine using OpenGL.
+All OpenGL related code is written in C++ which is compiled into graphics.dll for use by the game logic code which is written in C#.
 An example of a game implemented with this can be seen on the Snake branch of this repository.